lxndrblz/anatole/README.md

 ### Socials

-You can add social media based icon links under your profile picture by using the `socialIcons` parameter.
+You can add social media-based icon links under your profile picture by using the `socialIcons` parameter.

 [Font Awesome](https://fontawesome.com/) is used for the icons.